 The battery is part of the State Government’s $550 million energy plan, which was put together in the wake of a statewide blackout in September last year and load shedding in February.

-Mr Weatherill said the battery would make SA “more self-sufficient” and provide backup power over summer when high temperatures raise the risk of further blackouts.
+Mr Weatherill said the battery would make SA “more self-sufficient” and provide backup power over the summer when high temperatures raise the risk of further blackouts.

 In a statement released on 23 November, Mr Weatherill said: “South Australia is set to have backup power in place this summer through the world’s largest lithium-ion battery, which is set to be energised for the first time in the coming days as it enters a phase of regulatory testing.”